-The Institute's mission is to contribute to the development of inclusive communities and quality of life for people with disabilities and their families through a culturally-sensitive statewide program of interdisciplinary education, community support and services, and research and dissemination of information.
-The Michigan Developmental Disabilities Institute is one of 67 UCEDDs nationally and within the US territories.
+The Institute's mission is to contribute to the development of inclusive communities and quality of life for people with disabilities and their families through a culturally-sensitive, statewide program of training and education, community support and services, research, and sharing of information.
+The Michigan Developmental Disabilities Institute is one of 67 University Centers for Excellence in Developmental Disabilities (UCEDD) nationally.

 In light of the COVID-19 pandemic, MI-DDI has curated resources pertaining to health, safety, and self-care for people with disabilities and their families, friends, and caretakers.
 Click on the links below to access these resources:

 - Register for MI-UCP's Assistive Technology Virtual Series

 - MI-DDI Autonomous Vehicle Project White Paper and Web Page Now Available

 - Michigan Expanding Access to Safe, Effective COVID-19 Vaccine to Michiganders Ages 16 and Older with Medical Conditions, Disabilities Starting March 22, All Michiganders age 16 and up to become eligible on April 5